flowerinthenight/rusttrace/README.md

 The header file [`rtrace.h`](./manifest/rtrace.h) was generated using `mc.exe` using the command `mc.exe -um rtrace.man`.
 This header file is then used in `libtrace.dll`.

+`libtrace.dll` is written in Visual Studio 2015.
+The ETW provider registration/deregistration is done during dll load/unload events.

 # License

 [The MIT License](./LICENSE.md)